edchalk96/tails-of-valhalla/README.md

     - Used to compress large file size images to improve page performance
 - [TinyPNG](https://tinypng.com/)
     - Used to compress the large images files linked to in the gallery page further.
+- Microsoft Photo Editor
+    - Used to resize and compress the large images files linked to in the gallery page further.
 - Some images were taken and created by the developer, including the company logo seen in the navbar.

 ### Acknowledgements